Which of These R-Values Represents the Strongest Correlation?

 2. What does an r-value of 0 mean?

 An r-value of 0 indicates no linear relationship between the variables.
-On the flip side, this does not rule out the possibility of a nonlinear relationship.
+That said, this does not rule out the possibility of a nonlinear relationship.

 3. Can r values ever exceed 1 or -1?